Do not take DILANTIN if you:

 - Have had liver problems from taking phenytoin

-You should not take delavirdine (a drug which may be prescribed to you when you suffer from an HIV infection) with DILANTIN since DILANTIN modifies its effect.
+- Take delavirdine (a drug which may be prescribed to you when you suffer from an HIV infection) since DILANTIN modifies its effect

 Do not change your dose of DILANTIN without talking to your healthcare provider.
 Only your doctor can recommend changing your medication.
 When a change in the dosage form or brand is prescribed, careful monitoring of phenytoin serum levels should be carried out by your doctor.

 Like other antiepileptic drugs, DILANTIN may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
 Before you take DILANTIN, tell your healthcare provider if you have or have had depression, mood problems, or suicidal thoughts or behavior.
 Call a healthcare provider right away if you have thoughts about suicide or dying, attempts to commit suicide, new or worse depression, new or worse anxiety, feeling agitated or restless, panic attacks, trouble sleeping (insomnia), new or worse irritability, acting aggressive, being angry, or violent, acting on dangerous impulses, an extreme increase in activity and talking (mania), other unusual changes in behavior or mood.

 DILANTIN can cause a type of serious allergic reaction that may affect different parts of the body such as your liver, kidneys, blood, heart, skin, or other parts of your body.
 These can be very serious and cause death.
 Call your healthcare provider right away if you have any or all of these symptoms:

 - Sores in your mouth

 - Swelling, especially of your face, eye, lips, or tongue, or perigenital swelling and swelling of arms and legs